 There is no difference in the chances of admission between both deadlines.
 We apply strictly the same criteria, and the quality of the admitted candidates is the same.
 Thus, if you are ready in January, there is no reason to defer your application, but also no penalty when you do so.

-The GMAT or GRE tests (or equivalent French TAGE MAGE) help HEC Paris to evaluate the applicant’s analytical capabilities that are essential for a successful career in research.
+The GMAT or GRE tests help us to evaluate the applicant’s analytical capabilities that are essential for a successful career in research.
 There is no minimum required test score, but successful candidates typically have very good test scores in the top quartile of the distribution.
 The average GMAT of admitted candidates is in general around 700.

-The TOEIC, TOEFL or IELTS English language tests help us to appraise the applicant's language proficiency.
+The TOEFL or IELTS English language tests help us to appraise the applicant's language proficiency.
 Perfect knowledge of English is absolutely essential for a successful international research career in management.
-The Program is taught 100% in English.
+The HEC PhD Program is taught 100% in English.

-There is no waiver concerning the management tests (GMAT or GRE, or TAGE-MAGE) but you can get a waiver for the English language test if you are a native English speaker, or if you studied you Master or Bachelor in English for one year or more, of if you can show evidence of very strong English skills by other means.
-Please contact the admissions office to apply for exemption.
+We offer a waiver for the English language test if you are a native English speaker, or if you studied you Master in English for at least one year, of if you can show evidence of very strong English skills by other means.
+Please contact the admissions office to check your exemption options.

-No, incomplete applications will not be considered.
-Like many excellent PhD programs, HEC Paris receives a large number of applications every year and only completed online applications may be submitted.
+HEC Paris receives a large number of applications every year and only completed online applications will be considered.
 However, we may exceptionnally accept unofficial scores for candidates whose test date is very close to the application deadline.
 In this case you should upload your unofficial score in the space 'supporting documents'.

-Yes, but you may re-apply to the following session.
-Thus, applying again typically makes sense only if there is a substantial addition to the application material provided (improved GMAT/GRE score, a new excellent diploma or other remarkable academic achievements, etc.).
+If you have been rejected you may apply again for the following intake but it makes sense only if there is a substantial addition to the application material provided (improved GMAT/GRE score, a new excellent diploma, research papers or other remarkable academic achievements, etc.).